mooltiverse/nyx/docs/_pages/guide/developer/java/nyx-main.md

         // Create a new configuration layer, set some options, and add it on top
         // of other layers at the 'command line' layer level SimpleConfigurationLayer configurationLayer = new SimpleConfigurationLayer();
-        configurationLayer.setDryRun​(Boolean.TRUE); // make it run dry
+        configurationLayer.setDryRun(Boolean.TRUE); // make it run dry
-        configurationLayer.setReleasePrefix​("rel"); // make it use 'rel' as the prefix for generated versions nyx.configuration().withCommandLineConfiguration(configurationLayer); // inject the configuration
+        configurationLayer.setReleasePrefix("rel"); // make it use 'rel' as the prefix for generated versions nyx.configuration().withCommandLineConfiguration(configurationLayer); // inject the configuration

         nyx.infer(); // let Nyx infer values from the Git repository